 Take the example of Apple and Dell.
 Apple makes computers.
 Apple also makes iPads and iPhones.
 Their Why is that their products are beautifully designed, simple to use and user-friendly.
 Dell, on the other hand, is defined by What they do.
 Dell does computers, so consumers don’t feel comfortable buying anything else from them like, say, a tablet or a smartphone.
 Dell tried expanding into different verticals but quickly retreated to “focus on their core business”.

 Take the case of Creative versus Apple.
 Creative was far more capable of producing an mp3 player, and they were the first to do so.
-But they marketed their offering as a “5GB mp3 player”, a What.
+But they marketed their offering as a “5GB mp3 player”, a What, a so-what?
 Instead, Apple marketed the iPod as “1000 songs in your pocket” giving us the Why that we needed to buy it.
+Which we did.

 Why and hiring